This post was updated on May 31, 2022

 And with increases in the use of sales intelligence tools from 2018 (28%) to 2020 (43%), CRM software is also growing.

 But why has this increase happened, and what does it have to do with your sales?

 With face-to-face interaction limited in 2020 due to the pandemic, many businesses turned to technology to continue functioning remotely.
 As a result, they relied heavily on their CRMs to keep things moving along.

-Not only does a CRM allow you to streamline and automate the sales process, but it also helps to nurture your customers through the sales funnel.
+A CRM allows you to streamline and automate the sales process and also helps nurture your potential customers through the sales funnel.
 Perhaps that’s why 74% of businesses describe sales tools as “extremely critical or critical in closing deals.”

 Basic CRM features are still the most popular features requested by businesses.
 This includes contact management (94%), track interactions (88%), and scheduling/reminders (85%).
 (Software Advice, 2019)

 But users are also looking for more advanced features.